Post Summary: The best things to do in Bonners Ferry, Idaho, and a complete guide to visiting the small town.

 Bonners Ferry, Idaho, sits at the top of North Idaho, the last stop for many before crossing over to Canada or Montana.
 With its old-world charm and laid-back persona, Bonners Ferry is a place to slow down and steep in nature.

-Bonners Ferry is a historic little town that we always make sure to visit a couple of times a year for its quiet nature and surprising delights.
-It’s easy to do when we live 30 minutes away from it!
+We always make sure to visit a couple of times a year for its quiet nature and surprising delights.
+Easy to do when we live 30 minutes away from it!

 Whether you’re driving through for the day or spending a couple of days, we’ve got you covered on what to do in Bonners Ferry ranging from yummy food to breathtaking waterfalls.